Life convicts Amarmani Tripathi, wife released after 16 years in UP jail | Politics

 The Uttar Pradesh prisons department on Thursday issued an order for their premature release, citing the state's 2018 policy on remission, since they have completed 16 years of their sentences.

 The prisons department had also cited the couple's old age and good behaviour.
-Amarmani is 66 and Madhumani 61, Gorakhpur district jailor A K Kushwaha said, adding that though the duo has been released, they will continue to remain at the BRD Medical College.
+Amarmani is 66 and Madhumani 61, Kushwaha said, adding that though the duo has been released, they will continue to remain at the BRD Medical College.

-Tripathi's son Amanmani Tripathi told reporters here that his parents were under doctors' supervision and based on their advice, further steps will be taken.

-Nidhi Shukla, who had been in the forefront in this legal fight, earlier said she feared for her life and that of her family members in case the two are released.
+Nidhi Shukla, who had been at the forefront of this legal fight, earlier said she feared for her life and that of her family members in case the two are released.

 Poet Madhumita, who was pregnant, was shot dead on May 9, 2003, in the Paper Mill Colony, Lucknow.
 Amarmani Tripathi was arrested in September 2003 in connection with the murder of the poet with whom he was allegedly in a relationship.